Alaaeldinn/ZSOD/README.md

-# ZSED - Zero Shot Embedding Detection for Object Detection
+# ZSOD - Zero Shot Object Detection

 ## Overview

-Zero-shot embbeding detection for Object detction Applications to enhance the performance and accuracy of detection and recognation applications.
+Zero-shot Object detection to enhance the performance and accuracy of detection and recognation applications.
 This methodology expands the capabilities of traditional object detection systems by allowing them to recognize and classify objects even without specific training examples.

 ## Features